Today, I attended a women’s conference.

 I’m not saying I don’t understand ALL women… but for the most part… this idea of “femininity” that a lot of people have?
 It’s not me.
 It is SO not me.

 To clarify, I don’t really think I have a reason for feeling this way.
-My mom was my best friend and the coolest person on the planet.
-I didn’t resent her.
-I grew up surrounded by 3 sisters and a brother, so it’s not like I only had guys to relate to.
-And even though we were treated differently but equally, I grew up genuinely believing that girls were the bomb.
+I grew up genuinely believing that girls were the bomb.
 Boys were cool too… but girls?
 Girls were awesome.

 But… the way I remember it… girls were cool because they were feisty and spunky and opinionated.
 They were girly but tough.
 They had their own thoughts and opinions.
 They were self-sufficient.
 They were funnier than heck, could hold their own in any conversation, and they just kind of did their own thing.
 They just were who they were… which is what made them so cool.

-It wasn’t until I got to college that I started to recognize that all women weren’t this way.
-A lot of the women I met at college… oddly enough… were the opposite of this.
-A lot of these women were at college to find a husband.
+It wasn’t until I got older that I started to recognize that all women weren’t this way.
+A lot of the women I was meeting were the opposite of this.
+A lot of these women simply wanted to find a husband.
 They wanted to get married and have babies.
 They liked to knit and crochet and cook.
 They looked through bridal magazines for fun and were the first in line to every romantic comedy that came out.

 And this way of being and thinking came naturally to me.
 I never felt “less than” because I was a woman.
-Honestly, I never really thought that much about it.
+Honestly, I never really thought much about it.
 A woman was a woman was a woman.
-She just was what she was.
+She just was who she was.

-But after a while… it started to dawn on me… that where I came from there were two different TYPES of women… and I didn’t really fit in with either group.
+But after a while… it started to dawn on me… that there were two different TYPES of women… and I didn’t really fit in with either group.

 Where I grew up, women were supposed to be tough.
 Too tough.
 They swore like sailors, could drink anyone under the table, belched the alphabet, and would beat any man in an arm wrestling match.
 They like loud trucks, getting dirty, and proving they could carry their own weight.
 Femininity be damned.